simon-nunez-aschenbrenner/bloom-mcu/README.md

 - Sets its system time to UTC using `ntptime`
 - Authenticates and registers itself with the backend, asks which zones it should water and continuously updates its status on the server
 - Sets its LoRa address depending on availability (up to 15 Bloom Boxes on one LoRa channel, see [this specification](/doc/lora_address_scheme_and_setup.txt) and [activity diagram](/doc/lora_activity_diagram.png) for further details)
-- Manages up to 15 Bloom Sensors via LoRa
+- Manages up to 15 Bloom Sensors via LoRa (This results in up to 225 individual sensors on one channel)
 - Continuously listens for a paired sensor's moisture and battery measurements and passes them to the backend
 - Continuously listens for sensor pairing request and informs the backend in case a pairing was successful
 - Automatically unpairs silent sensors and deletes them on the backend